 PBS also offers exceptional British theatre and adapted works under its Great Performances banner, such as these adaptations of Shakespeare’s works:

-Last but not least are the British programs independent of Masterpiece and Great Performances, including Call the Midwife, which returns to PBS with its seventh season in 2018, the final season of Last Tango in Halifax, which is expected to premiere in the US in late 2017 or early 2018, and the shows below.
+Last but not least are the British programs independent of Masterpiece and Great Performances, including Call the Midwife, which returns with its 9th season in 2020; Last Tango in Halifax, which is also returning to telly in 2020 (on BBC in the UK, later on PBS in the US) with a new season after a 4-year absence; and the shows below, which aired on PBS in 2017 and 2018.

 Ways to stream PBS content: